nicolaslopezj/reactive-templates/README.md

 })
 ```

-Then, we will create out default template (this is not necesary, but in most cases the developer will use it).
+Then, we will create our default template (this is not necesary, but in most cases the developer will do it).

 ```html
 <template name="basicForm">